Adriano Domingo

-Adriano Domingo (1910 – January 7, 1944) was the final civilian executed by the Territory of Hawaii prior to their abolition of the death penalty in 1957.
-Domingo was sentenced to death and hanged for the murder of Helen R. Sakamoto, a 21-year-old secretary, in Kauai on August 3, 1943.
+Adriano Domingo (1910 or 1911 – January 7, 1944) was the final civilian executed by the Territory of Hawaii prior to their abolition of the death penalty in 1957.
+Domingo was sentenced to death and hanged for the murder of Helen R. Sakamoto, a 21-year-old Japanese American secretary, in Kauai on August 3, 1943.
 Although Domingo's execution made him the final civilian executed by the Territory of Hawaii, there were several executions that took place there during and after World War II for military crimes, some of which were not committed in Hawaii.

 Early life

-Domingo was born in 1910 in the Philippines.
+Domingo was born in 1910 or 1911 in the Philippines.
 At the time of the 1930 United States census, he was unmarried and living in Koloa, Hawaii, with a romantic partner named Igiton Gomo.

 Murder

 On August 3, 1943, 21-year-old Helen R. Sakamoto, a secretary, was walking through a sugarcane field near her home on Kauai when Domingo waylaid her and made a romantic overture.
-When Sakamoto turned him down, Domingo attempted to rape her before he procured a pair of scissors and stabbed her to death.
+When Sakamoto rejected him, Domingo attempted to rape her before he procured a pair of scissors and stabbed her to death.
 Her body was found hours later after a search, which her father, Junichi Sakamoto, started and led after Sakamoto failed to return home at her expected time.